fvlgnn/timbrapp-extension/README.md

 2.  **Receive reminders:**
     *   When it is time to clock in, a red badge with a triangle will appear on the extension icon.
+    *   Additionally, for an even more noticeable reminder, a yellow banner may appear on the pages you are viewing.
+However, the appearance of this banner is not guaranteed on all pages.
     *   You may also receive a notification from your operating system (if enabled and supported by your operating system).

 3.  **Clock in:**